Steven Benner’s Blog

 There are several files that you will want to edit for configuring and setting up your TF2 server.
 The big one is the server.cfg file located in the orangebox/tf/cfg folder.
 This file is where you set all of the server variables that control how your server runs.

-There are literally hundreds of possible variables in srcds, many of which have no effect on a TF2 server.
+There are literally hundreds of possible variables in SRCDS, many of which have no effect on a TF2 server.
 To simplify this guide I’ll provide you with a very simple sample server config file and talk about some of the more important variables.
 For a more complete list see the complete list.

 Basic server configuration file